groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/emz-to-png.md

         - icon: "far fa-file-EMZ"
           title: " About EMZ File Format"
           content: |
-            A file with .emz extension is a compressed container of Enhanced Metafile (EML file).
-These are compressed using the GZIP compression technique which is the commonly used compression method on UNIX and LINUX operating systems.
-Unlink ZIP (/compression/zip/), GZIP compresses the archive as a whole instead of compressing individual files.
-EMZ files are smaller in size as compared to the EMF files and help in fast transfer during online file sharing.
-Some of the applications that can open EMZ files include Microsoft Visio 2019, Microsoft Office 2019, XnView MP, and File Viewer Plus.
+            A file with .emz extension is a compressed container of Enhanced Metafile (.emf file).
+It follows GZIP compression algorithm and takes less storage space due to compression.
+The small file size makes it more easy to transfer EMZ files over the network.

           link: "https://docs.fileformat.com/image/emz/"

     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"